telekom-security/tpotce/cloud/README.md

 <a name="preparation"></a>
 # Preparations in Open Telekom Cloud Console
+(You can skip this if you have already set up an API account, VPC and ...)
+(Just make sure you know the naming for everything, as you will need it to configure the script.)

 Before we can start deploying, we have to prepare the Open Telekom Cloud Tennant.
 For that, go to the [Web Console](https://auth.otc.t-systems.com/authui/login) and log in with an admin user.